ewsgit/ShellUtils/README.md

-ls - list files and directories lsd - list directories lsf - list files
+ls - list files and directories lsd - list directories lsf - list files info - project info

-info - project info
+Run "s help" for a list of all current commands (this is not often updated)
 ```
 ---
 ## Installation Instructions